cdotyone/mochaui/Docs/Core/Column.md

 MUI.Column Method: close {#MUI-Column:close}
 ----------------------------------------------------

-Closed the column and removes from the DOM and removes it from the MochaUI list of instances.
+Closes the column and removes it from the DOM and removes it from the MochaUI list of instances.

 ### Syntax: